rainbowdashlabs/sql-java/docs/02/datatypes/sqlite.md

 Java: float, double

 Any number with a floating point.
-Stored in in 64 bits.
+Stored in 64 bits.

 ## TEXT